-The news that Aston Martin is set to become an F1 team in 2021 courtesy of investment by Racing Point team owner Lawrence Stroll is absolutely mega.
+The fact Aston Martin making its return to the F1 grid in 2021, courtesy of investment by Racing Point team owner Lawrence Stroll, is absolutely mega.
 As one of the most iconic car companies in the world, Aston Martin also has a strong motorsport connection, particularly in endurance racing.
-But 2021 won’t be the first time the company has had a crack at F1.
+But, this won’t be the first time the company has had a crack at F1.

 The Aston Martin DBR3S sportscar was performing solidly and so the decision was made to see if the basic package could be converted into an F1 car.
 The first tests took place in 1957 and looked promising, but unfortunately Aston’s F1 programme always had to play second fiddle to the endurance programme.
 With a Le Mans victory being the ultimate goal, development of the F1 car was slow as the company worked on its new DBR1 sportscar.